 What is Alliteration - Lindsay Lohan Learns Lessons

-What is alliteration in film?
+What is an alliteration in film?

 Screenwriters can also apply alliteration to movie character names and quotes.
 Some famous alliterative movie character names include: